DuckyBlender/duck_transcriber/README.md

 ## License

 Literally do whatever you want I don't care just don't blame me if it doesn't work.
-This is a quick project to learn about Rust Lambdas and Webhooks.
+This is a project to learn about Rust Lambdas and Webhooks.